renard/guitar-fretboard/README.md

 ## Installation

-To install the `tkiz-page` package copy its directory to either to:
+To install the `guitar-fretboard` package copy its directory to either to:

 - `$TEXHOME/tex/latex/`
 - `$TEXMFHOME/tex/latex/`